Siutson/arch_dotfiles/README.md

 DWM is Dynamic Window Manager written in C. Any changes made to config files will be visible after rebuilding and restarting the program.

+.xinitrc for DWM can be found under the name .dwmxinitrc

 - Location of config files for DWM:

   - my fork of DWM is placed in: **.config/dwm/dwm-master** (any changes can be done mainly inside of config.h file)